irshu355/Android-WYSIWYG-Editor/README.md

 ## Changelog

+## [2.3.2 - 1 December 2018]

+ - Links on editor will now respond to click
+ - Fix for editor rendering wrong order from serialised string/html

 ## [2.3.0 - 26 August 2018]

  - **Colored texts are now supported**, u can globally set the colour as `editor.setEditorTextColor("#FF3333");` or switch the color of the focused line as `editor.updateTextColor("#FF3333");`